Upcoming Webinar: How do community-led One Health Teams help to bridge health gaps and build resilience?

 Prince is a physician and global health leader whose research focuses on the intersection of human, animal, and environmental health.
 With a strong commitment to promoting social justice and health equity, Prince’s work addresses neglected tropical diseases (NTDs) and zoonotic diseases.
 He aims to dismantle barriers to care by developing data-driven strategies that strengthen global health systems.
 Drawing on his experience as a physician, Prince understands the critical need for equitable healthcare solutions, particularly in underserved communities.
 He holds a medical degree and a master’s degree in global health delivery, with a specialization in One Health.

-In this webinar, Dr. Prince will discuss the early development of One Health capacity, focusing on the curriculum, training, and planned activities for OHTs in Rwanda.
+In this webinar, Prince will discuss the early development of One Health capacity, focusing on the curriculum, training, and planned activities for OHTs in Rwanda.

 Dr. Anselme ShyakaDr.
 Anselme Shyaka (DVM, PhD)